google-github-actions/deploy-appengine/README.md

 -   `promote`: (Optional) Promote the deployed version to receive all traffic.
     The default is `true`.

--   `flags`: (Optional) Space-separated list of other Cloud Run flags.
+-   `flags`: (Optional) Space-separated list of other App Engine flags.
 This can be used to access features that are not exposed via this GitHub Action.

     ```yaml
     with:
-      flags: '--add-cloudsql-instances=...'
+      flags: '--ignore-file=...'
     ```

-    See the [complete list of flags](https://cloud.google.com/sdk/gcloud/reference/run/deploy#FLAGS) for more information.
+    See the [complete list of flags](https://cloud.google.com/sdk/gcloud/reference/app/deploy#FLAGS) for more information.

 ---